Questions, questions, questions.

 Basque which is sometimes referred to as Euskara is spoken by around 700,000 who live in the very north of the country which borders France.
 Unlike the other four languages of Spain, Euskara has no tie to the Romance languages.

-The last language is Aranese and is spoken in the Val d’Aran region in the northeast of Spain and derives from the Gascon dialect of Occitan.
+The last language is Aranese which is spoken in the Val d’Aran region in the northeast of Spain and derives from the Gascon dialect of Occitan.

 You can find out more about the five Spanish languages here.